dpalma9/kubernetesTemplates/README.md

 **INTRO**
 ====

-Just some Kubernetes/OpenShift templates to use to create son easy objects.
+Just some Kubernetes/OpenShift templates to use to create some easy objects.